Updated on: May 26, 2025

 Bottom Line:

 Keeper is a high-security password manager offering all the protections you need to manage your passwords safely.
-It comes with a ton of cybersecurity features — strong encryption, password strength auditing, an encrypted messaging app, and more secure storage (10 GB – 100 GB) than any other competitor.
+It comes with a ton of cybersecurity features — strong encryption, password strength auditing, an encrypted messaging app, and more secure storage (10–100 GB) than any other competitor.
 You can test all of Keeper’s premium features with a 30-day free trial.

 6. Total Password — Reliable Password Manager With Remote Logout